CristianRodrigoGuarachiIbanez/StereoVision/README.md

-stereo matching
+# Stereo Vision
 ==========
-Simple CPU implementation from scratch of Block Matching using simple Sum of Square difference, rank transform and census transform as matching cost.
-Defualt use OpenMP optimization (save about 200ms per image), also have the option to use Visual c++ (for windows user) concurrency module to parallel the code (slower than openMP in my case)
+This a simple CPU implementation of Block Matching (a Stereo Matching Algorithm) using simple Sum of Square difference, rank transform and census transform as matching cost.
+Defualt use OpenMP optimization (save about 200ms per image), also have the option to use Visual c++ (for windows user) concurrency module to parallel the code (slower than openMP in my case).

-You can either compile the code to executable with gcc or visual studio with Opencv installed.
-This have been tested in Windows 10.
+The code can be either compiled to executable with gcc or visual studio with Opencv installed.
+This have been tested in Ubuntu 18 und Windows 10.

 left image:
 ![image](left.png)